 One obvious advantage is that the mini Alpine requires less space and less feed than a full-sized Alpine goat, while still producing almost as much milk.
 Mini Alpines have had the Nigerian dwarf gene bred into them, so they produce twins, triplets, and quads more easily than full-sized Alpines.

 The Genetics of a Mini Alpine Mini

-The mini alpine is a very new, somewhat experimental breed of goat, so you cannot breed these animals to each other the way you do an older breed.
-This is a first-generation cross derived by breeding a Nigerian dwarf breeding with a full-sized alpine.
+The mini Alpine is a very new, somewhat experimental breed of goat, so you cannot breed these animals to each other the way you do an older breed.
+This is a first-generation cross derived by breeding a Nigerian dwarf with a full-sized Alpine.
 In general, a breed that is a first-generation cross of two purebreds may exhibit hybrid vigor—meaning they are stronger and more resilient than either parent—but they can also exhibit the worst characteristics of both parents.
-Health can also be unpredictable with first generation crosses, as well.
-You must be familiar with multi-generational breeding programs to ensure that you keep the quality you want in your herd if you plan to breed mini alpines.
+Health can also be unpredictable with first generation crosses; if you plan to breed mini Alpines, you must be familiar with multi-generational breeding programs to ensure that you keep the quality you want in your herd.

 Buying a Mini Alpine

 You need to be careful buying from breeders, as mini Alpines have become very popular and not all breeders are breeding carefully and thoughtfully.
 Some are breeding the goats more for looks, cuteness, and their suitability as pets than for their milk or meat production quality.